 Literary Arts

-Filled with over 14,000 books for readers of all ages, interests, and tastes, the Literary Arts Bookstore and Cafe hosts author readings, community events, story times, and more each week.
-We are open everyday at 7:00 a.m. for coffee and food and the bookstore opens at 10:00 a.m.
+Filled with over 14,000 books for readers of all ages, interests, and tastes, the Literary Arts Bookstore and Mendoza Cafe hosts author readings, community events, story times, and more each week.
+We open at 8:00 a.m. on weekdays, and 9:00 a.m. on weekends for coffee and food, and the bookstore opens at 10:00 a.m.
 We close at 8:00 p.m. all days except Sunday (7:00 p.m.).

 VISIT US AT: